Is an Online College Degree Worth It?

 In fact, chances are that it’s also using the same faculty members to administer classes conducted virtually and physically.

-In order to graduate, online students need to have the same set of traits as traditional students.
 Otherwise, the challenges may cause them to drop out or fail to get grades high enough to graduate.

 According to Arizona State University, the following traits are essential to college success: